 - Radiology/Cardiac CT (Dr Carl Roobottom) – development and clinical application of Cardiac Computed Tomography and other imaging technologies.

 - Medical statistics (Siobhan Creanor) – statistical support and analysis across a wide range of biomedical and clinical research areas, trials and services.

-Genomics and Genetics Group (Dr Mat Upton, Dr Tracey Madgett) – epigenomics, gene regulatory networks, molecular biomarker discovery, molecular diagnostics, genome-wide variation detection, microbial genomics, genome sequence analysis, transcriptomics
+- Genomics and Genetics Group (Professor Mat Upton, Dr Tracey Madgett) – epigenomics, gene regulatory networks, molecular biomarker discovery, molecular diagnostics, genome-wide variation detection, microbial genomics, genome sequence analysis, transcriptomics

 - Proteomics Research Group (Dr Vikram Sharma) – application of advanced proteomic technologies to study human diseases, biomarker diagnostics, disease mechanisms, malaria biology, membrane proteome dynamics, epigenetic modifications in cancer.